eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-08_blah-blah-blah-on-ba-ba-father-s-day-part-1-ethan-s-work.md

 - - -

-This page is synchronized from the post: [Blah Blah Blah on Ba Ba Father's Day - part 1 - Ethan's work](https://steemit.com/@deanliu/blah-blah-blah-on-ba-ba-father-s-day-part-1-ethan-s-work)
+This page is synchronized from the post: ['Blah Blah Blah on Ba Ba Father''s Day - part 1 - Ethan''s work'](https://steemit.com/@deanliu/blah-blah-blah-on-ba-ba-father-s-day-part-1-ethan-s-work)